Making Good Movie Trailers (Or Getting People to Watch Your Film)

 The Return of the Living Dead (1985) Short Trailer

 This short trailer for Return of the Living Dead is far superior to the longer cuts or the TV spots in my opinion with only a couple of things I didn't like.
 You can watch this preview and know that even if you're not a huge horror fan, you're likely to have a lot of fun with this flick (especially with friends).
+The choice of music plays a huge role in the likability of the trailer as well.

 My only gripe is toward the end of the trailer where the same shot was quickly shown back-to-back-to-back.
 Though done only a few times, it was a few times too many in my opinion.
 There's no need for it, and kind of degrades a really good trailer.
 You lose all of 6 seconds if you don't decide to do that and the end of the trailer meshes with everything that preceded it.